Psynosaur/long-term-memory-mcp/README.md

 # Robust Long‑Term Memory MCP for LM Studio

-This project implements a **persistent memory system** for AI companions running in [LM Studio](https://lmstudio.ai), powered by a hybrid of **SQLite (structured storage)** and **ChromaDB (vector search)**.
-It is designed for decades‑long use, seamless recall across sessions, and automatic backups — making your AI companion feel like a continuous, living persona.
+A persistent, human‑like memory system for AI companions in [LM Studio](https://lmstudio.ai), powered by a hybrid of SQLite (structured storage) and ChromaDB (semantic search).
+It’s designed for decades‑long use, seamless recall across sessions, and automatic backups — making your AI companion feel like a continuous, living persona.
+Now with biological behavior: time‑based lazy decay and reinforcement by use.

 ---